ilia-brykin/eslint-plugin-import-group/docs/group-imports.md

   - `emptyLinesBeforeGroup` (`integer`): If specified, it overrides the global `emptyLinesBetweenGroups` setting (see below) for this group by inserting the defined number of **blank lines before the group** (except for the first group).
 - `emptyLinesBetweenGroups` (`integer`): The default number of **empty lines** to insert between groups if a group does not define its own `emptyLinesBeforeGroup`.
 Valid values are between `0` and `5` (inclusive).
 Example: Setting `"emptyLinesBetweenGroups": 1` will insert one blank line between each group.
 - `preserveNonImportCode` (`boolean`): When set to `true`, any **non-import code** that appears between the first and last import declaration is preserved and appended **after the sorted imports**.
 If set to `false` (the default), **only the import declarations** are re-ordered and any **other code is removed** from the import block.
 ***

+## Usage

+To enable the **group-imports** rule, add it to the ESLint configuration under the `rules` section of your project’s ESLint config file.
+Ensure that the `eslint-plugin-import-group` plugin is installed and referenced correctly.
+The rule can be configured by providing a custom array of groups that define how imports should be classified and ordered.

+This rule supports ESLint’s `--fix` flag, which will automatically reorder and group import statements according to your configuration.
+To prevent conflicts, disable any overlapping rules (such as `import/order`) in your ESLint settings.
+***

 ## Examples